getodk/docs/briefcase-install.rst

 .. tip::

-  You can change the storage location for Briefcase from the: guilabel:`Settings` tab.
+  You can change the storage location for Briefcase from the :guilabel:`Settings` tab.